ShiralynDev/2008/README.md

 # 2008
-A website that provides data inspired by https://1409.se
+A website that provides simrail data/stats inspired by https://1409.se